Are there any eligibility restrictions (e.g. age, gender, nationality)?

 B. United Kingdom

-EMBL-EBI staff and their families (spouses and dependant children) have a special immigration status.
+EMBL-EBI staff and their families (life companions and dependent children) have a special immigration status.
 Because of this, it is not necessary to go through the usual entry clearance visa procedure.
-For more information please contact: firstname.lastname@example.org
+For more information please contact: firstname.lastname@example.org.

 6. How is the group leader position funded and to what level?